ossamasgr/Store/readme.md

   ### - if you want to add files :
   1. add the files or update the code in your cloned repo (local machine )
   2. when you're finished push the files/code to the remote repo :

-         git add .
-         git commit -m "name of commit"
-         git push origin master
+         git pull origin master #to get updates git add . # to add file git commit -m "name of commit" # commit the add git push origin master # push the changes to github

-  ### - updating repo after a while

-   ###### NOTE : you want to pull the repo before updating to check any updates from the other devs

-      git pull origin master